jaraco/pip-run/README.rst

-Parameters following pip-run are passed directly to ``pip install``, so ``pip-run numpy`` will install ``numpy`` (reporting any work done during the install) and ``pip-run -q -r requirements.txt`` will quietly install all the requirements listed in a file called requirements.txt.
+Parameters following pip-run are passed directly to ``pip install``, so ``pip-run numpy`` will install ``numpy`` (reporting any work done during the install) and ``pip-run -v -r requirements.txt`` will verbosely install all the requirements listed in a file called requirements.txt (quiet is the default).
 Any `environment variables honored by pip
 <https://pip.pypa.io/en/stable/user_guide/#environment-variables>`_
 are also honored.